Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 \subsection{Setup description}

 We consider a set of demonstrations involving a $7$-DOF Franka Emika Panda robot arm endowed with a two-finger gripper.
 The demonstrations were recorded using kinesthetic teaching at a frequency of $10$Hz.
 We calculate geodesics on $100 \times 100$ and $50 \times 50 \times 50$ graphs under task space and joint space settings, respectively.
+All the latent space graphs were bounded by different experimental ranges based on the specific settings of the experiment.
+For example, our experiments showed that the range of $[-10.0, 10.0]$ is appropriate for the toy example setting for all axes.
 Our Python implementation runs at $100$Hz on ordinary PC hardware.
-The approach readily runs in real time.
+The approach readily runs in real-time.
 Additionally, obstacles are simulated along with a digital twin of the robot in a simulated environment to provide real-time obstacle information (we did not integrate obstacle localization systems in our setups).